Alexander Graham Bell Legacy Society

 - a beneficiary designation that includes National Geographic, such as qualified retirement plan assets (IRA, 401(k) or 403(b)), or a life insurance policy;

 - a charitable lead trust that provides income to National Geographic for a donor's lifetime or a term of years;

 If you have already included National Geographic in your estate plans or have made another type of planned gift, we encourage you to let us know by filling out the membership form so we may formally welcome you.
 Your willingness to be listed as a member of the Alexander Graham Bell Legacy Society inspires others to follow your example.
 We also honor and respect those who wish to remain anonymous, but hope that you will share this information with us on a strictly confidential basis.

 If you have not yet included National Geographic in your plans and you would like to explore the charitable options that best suit the financial needs of you and your family, please do not hesitate to contact us at (800) 226-4438.
 We would be happy to answer any questions and discuss your options without any obligation.

 To recognize your commitment and preserve your legacy we offer several benefits of membership.
-Each new member will receive an individualized certificate of appreciation and letter of thanks from Chairman and CEO, John Fahey, along with a special recognition gift that we hope you will enjoy.
+Each new member will receive an individualized certificate of appreciation and letter of thanks from Chairman and CEO, Gary Knell, along with a special recognition gift that we hope you will enjoy.
 You will also receive timely information, invitations to special events, our planned giving newsletter and ongoing professional planned giving services.
 In addition to these small expressions of gratitude, we hope that you will allow us to acknowledge you as a member of the Alexander Graham Bell Legacy Society in our annual donor recognition publication.